-- 1. You will be employed under a union contract, which includes regular wage increases and diversified training. - 2.
-You will be paid good wages while you learn. - 3.
+- 1. The apprentices are employed under a union contract, which includes regular wage increases and diversified training. - 2.
+You are paid good wages while you learn. - 3.
 You will gain experience using the most modern practices. - 4.
-You will work under the direction of a competent Journeyman who will teach you the trade in the shop and the job-site.
+You will work under the direction of a competent Journeyman who will teach you the trade in the shop and at the job-site.
 You will receive close personal attention. - 5.
-You will be required to attend a combination of day and night classes for a minimum of 240 hours per year to receive technical instruction related to our trade.
-You will not receive compensation during your class weeks, but you may be eligible for unemployment benefits.
+You will attend evening classes a minimum of six (6) hours each week, and one (1) or more Saturday classes per month to receive technical instruction related to our trade.
 This is one reason for our high academic entrance requirements.